Last updated: 16 June 2022

 This Privacy Policy applies to the personal data you give to us when we communicate with you as a customer or as someone who wants to find out more about Oradian.
 For example, if you browse our website or if you apply to receive the Oradian newsletter, this policy applies to you.

-The policy explains who we are, how we collect, share and use personal data you provide us with, what your data protection rights are, and how can you exercise such rights.
+The policy explains who we are, how we collect, share and use personal data you provide us with, what your data protection rights are, and how you can exercise such rights.

 There are separate privacy policies if you apply for a job with us or work for Oradian currently.
 You may also be asked to sign a separate contract about extra data you give to us through using our products and services.